 analyze complex marketing challenges based on practical case studies allocate resources strategically to achieve pre-determined objectives craft brand DNAs allowing for the achievement of a sustainable competitive advantage

 Business Issues: The capacity to listen and interpret markets’ signals is a key component of today’s managers.
 It needs to be continuously cultivated.
-Within this module grouping students will discover the idiosyncrasies of the luxury industry from an economic and financial view point.
+Within this module grouping, students will discover the idiosyncrasies of the luxury industry from an economic and financial viewpoint.

 Distribution and Retail: In the past 30 years the distribution strategies of the most famous luxury brands and conglomerates have gone through a dramatic change.
 Tightening control of the distribution channels, creating shopping environments that tell stories, increased utilization of the internet are only a few topics that will be covered in the modules pertaining to the grouping of “Distribution and Retail”

-Luxury Environment: The concept of rarity has traditionally been associated to the idea of luxury.
+Luxury Environment: The concept of rarity has traditionally been associated with the idea of luxury.
 However, while rarity is still an important factor in determining the value of a luxury brand, terms such as “exclusivity” or “space” are now strongly resounding within customers’ minds as alternative descriptors.
-In this module grouping students will study the historical evolution of the luxury industry and will explore macro trends that are structuring the different international markets.
+In this module grouping, students will study the historical evolution of the luxury industry and will explore macro trends that are structuring the different international markets.

 Luxury Lifestyle: The series of seminars comprised within the “Luxury Lifestyle” module grouping will allow our students to experience diverse industries and give them more specific insights on each of them.
 Topics such as Haute Couture, Jewelry, Luxury Watch Making…etc will be covered by specialists of the sectors who will guide the students through their discovery process.